Milk Thistle

 What is the recommended dosage of Milk Thistle?

-The clinically studied dose for Milk Thistle is The efficacy of these mechanisms depends on silymarin content (standardized extracts typically 70–80% silymarin, 140–420 mg/day).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is The efficacy of these mechanisms depends on silymarin content (standardized extracts typically 70–80% silymarin, 140–420 mg/day) Always follow the product label and check with a healthcare provider for personal advice.

-Known drug interactions may include: CYP3A4 substrates — silymarin inhibits CYP3A4 at high doses; may increase blood levels of drugs including statins, immunosuppressants, calcium channel blockers, and protease inhibitors CYP2C9 substrates (warfarin, phenytoin) — silymarin inhibits CYP2C9; may increase warfarin levels; monitor INR Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: CYP3A4 substrates — silymarin inhibits CYP3A4 at high doses; may increase blood levels of drugs including statins, immunosuppressants, calcium channel blockers, and protease inhibitors CYP2C9 substrates (warfarin, phenytoin) — silymarin inhibits CYP2C9; may increase warfarin leve… If you take prescription medication, check with a pharmacist or doctor before using it.